 Primary benefit: In Ayurveda, radish benefits extend to the liver or Yakrit.
 Radishes are beneficial for the normal functioning of Yakritand Pittasaya (gallbladder) functions.
 Therefore, it is extremely useful in treating kamala (jaundice).
-Due to its Leghana and Sodhana Guna, otherwise known as the detoxification action, it helps normalise the bilirubin levels and stabilisies the bile production levels.
+Due to its Leghana and Sodhana Guna, otherwise known as the detoxification action, it helps normalize the bilirubin levels and stabilizes the bile production levels.

 The benefits of radish juice include hepatoprotective properties.

 Secondary benefit: Due to its Sodhana Guna or detoxification properties, radishes can also purify the blood and help eliminate toxins and other waste materials.